afombravo/2FAST2Q/README.md

 For Linux there is only the non graphical interface.

-# On MSWindows and MacOS Catalina (graphical interface):
+# Using the executable files (graphical mode only):

 # 1.